DistCompiler/pgo/README.md

 - the `distsys` support library, which is used by PGo's generated Go code, available in the `distsys/` folder.
 - syntax highlighting modes for Visual Studio Code and pygments, available in the `syntax/` folder.

+We also made a [video that explains PGo](https://www.youtube.com/watch?v=H6-dQQSikik).

 ## Purpose and motivation